swoosh1337/Path-Finding-Visualization/README.md

 <h2> Usage </h2>
 <p> Clone the repository and run python3 main.py </p>
-<p> Default algorithm is aStar.
-If you want to change it you can change the following code in main.py file :
+<p> Default algorithm is AStar.
+If you want to change it you can change the following code in main.py file:
-  <b>aStar</b>.algorithm(lambda: draw(win, grid, ROWS, width), grid, start, end). change aStar to djikstra,bfs, or dfs. </p>
+  <b>aStar</b>.algorithm(lambda: draw(win, grid, ROWS, width), grid, start, end). change aStar to djikstra,bfs,or dfs. </p>